Feeling Good: Michael Bublé

 "Feeling Good" was covered by Canadian singer Michael Bublé as the lead single from his album It's Time.
 The single was released on 4 April 2005.
 The song was the opening track on his live album Caught in the Act and has appeared in television advertisements, ESPN's 2005 World Series of Poker tournament, and the 2010 NBA draft broadcast.
+Los Angeles Dodgers superstar Shohei Ohtani uses the Bublé's version of the song as his walk-up music during home game at-bats.

 Chart performance

 The single peaked at No. 162 in the United Kingdom, No. 70 in Australia, No. 36 in Germany, No. 66 in Austria, and No. 14 in Poland.
-The song has become one of his most popular singles and became a hit in May 2010, when it reached No. 69 on the UK Singles Chart after it was featured in British advertisements.
+The song has become one of his most popular singles and appearing on the UK singles chart in May 2010, when it reached No. 69 on the UK Singles Chart after it was featured in British advertisements.

 Sales and certifications

 Music video

 A music video was released to accompany the single.
-It features Buble in a nuclear power plant, reminiscent of James Bond and other 1960s secret agent movies.
+It features Bublé in a nuclear power plant, reminiscent of James Bond and other 1960s secret agent movies.